Vilzku/snibbets/README.md

 # Installation and local development

-In order to run the application locally node.js and PorstgreSQL need to be installed on the machine.
+In order to run the application locally node.js and PorstgreSQL (and TypeScript) need to be installed on the machine.
 I tried to run the application on a container and publish it online, but unfortunately I ran out of time trying to do this.
 I will try to do this again later if I have the spare time.
 TypeScript can be somewhat a nightmare sometimes when doing it in a hurry.
 At somepoint I got a working Docker image without ability to save images, but unfortunately even it run against some errors.

 ### Environment variables for server